 · elements of anatomy,

 · elements of physiology

 The vertebrate block touches into a number of topics that comes later in the programme - in varying scope and level of detail.
-The basic understanding of cellular processes are essential for studying physiology, anatomy, nutrition, general pathology, pathophysiology, pharmacology / toxicology, microbiology, hematology / clinical laboratory diagnostics, reproductive physiology and internal medicine and food hygiene.
+The basic understanding of cellular processes are essential for studying physiology, anatomy, genetics, biochemistry, nutrition, general pathology, pathophysiology, pharmacology / toxicology, microbiology, hematology / clinical laboratory diagnostics, reproductive physiology and internal medicine and food hygiene.

 - explain the microscopic structure of cells and tissues in mammals, birds and fish and be able to identify the different cells and tissues in digital sections

 - describe and explain how a cell with its cytoskeleton and cell membrane is constructed

 - recognize different tissues in different organisms / species

 - explain how the cell functions as a whole and be able to explain the structure and function of the cell from the molecular and atomic level up to the cell's connection in specialized tissues and organs

 - describe what different functions a protein can have and how proteins and other molecules are transported across the cell membrane or into organelles